The Single Biggest Mistake You Can Make Offshore

 Even with just a few assets offshore, organization is the key.
 Assuming you care that your heirs are able to access their inheritance, you’ll need to keep track of everything in a way they can access.

-An apartment in Buenos Aires, a bank account in Belize, and an investment account in Europe is a straightforward plan, the kind of plan you should aspire to.
+A rental apartment in Panama City, a bank account in Belize, and an investment account in Europe, for example, amount to a straightforward offshore diversification plan, the kind of plan you should be aspiring to.

 But your heirs won’t have a clue how to reap the benefits of any of it when you’re not around… unless you inform and educate them in advance.